ellmetha/django-machina/docs/settings.rst

 Default: ``'get_username'``

-The setting defines the name of a method on the project's ``User`` model to be used to retrieve user display names of users.
+The setting defines the name of a method on the project's ``User`` model to be used to retrieve user display names.
 For example you can use it to ensure that the full name of users is displayed in the forum application instead of their usernames.
 The method name you put in this setting have to correspond to a real method available on your project's ``User`` model.

 Forum